richmahn/en_tn/sng/front/intro.md

 #### How many characters are in The Song of Solomon? ####

 The two main characters in this book are the man and the woman, who love each other.
 There is also the group of women to whom the young woman speaks.
 The women also make comments.
-However, it is possible that the group of women are not real and the woman is only imagining them.
+However, it is possible that the group of women is not real and the woman is only imagining them.

 Some interpreters believe there may be more characters than these, but this is not certain.
 The interpretation adopted by the ULB and UDB recognizes only the man, the woman, and the group of women.